gderosa/times3plus1/README.md

 It will draw two lines: the one which reaches the higest peak, and the one which "lasts longer" before reaching the value of 1.

-All attempted sequences (with a different initial value ranging from 1 to `max_initial_value`) are interrupted when the value `1` is reached (otherwise, from there, it will just continue in a loop 1, 4, 2, 1, 4, 2, 1, 4, 2, 1, ...).
+All attempted sequences (with a different initial value ranging up to `max_initial_value`) are computed, but interrupted when the value `1` is reached (otherwise, from there, it will just continue in a loop 1, 4, 2, 1, 4, 2, 1, 4, 2, 1, ...).

 ### Examples